 Andrew Moore is best known for his thoughtful and vibrant images of Cuba, Russia, Times Square, and most recently, Detroit.Read More

-Andrew Moore's best selling book Detroit Disassembled, which includes an essay by Pulitzer Prize winning poet Philip Levine, was published in the spring of 2010.
-The book was accompanied by an exhibition of the same title at the Akron Museum of Art, which travelled to The Queens Museum of Art in November 2011.
-Moore's first two monographs, Inside Havana (2002) and Russia, Beyond Utopia (2005), were published by Chronicle Books, and his collaboration with Lisa Kerezi Governors Island, was published by the Public Art Fund in 2004.
+His best selling book Detroit Disassembled, which includes an essay by Pulitzer Prize winning poet Philip Levine, was published in the spring of 2010.
+The book was accompanied by an exhibition of the same title at the Akron Museum of Art, which will travel to The Queens Museum of Art in November 2011.
+Mr. Moore's first two monographs, Inside Havana (2002) and Russia, Beyond Utopia (2005), were published by Chronicle Books, and his collaboration with Lisa Kerezi Governors Island, was published by the Public Art Fund in 2004.

 Additionally, his photographs have appeared in Art and Auction, Art in America, ArtNews, Conde Nast Traveler, Departures, Fortune, Harpers, National Geographic, New York Magazine, The New York Times Magazine, New York Review of Books, The New Yorker, TIME and Wired.

 Moore was both producer and cinematographer for "How to draw a bunny," a documentary feature on the artist Ray Johnson.
 The film premiered at the Sundance Festival, where it won a Special Jury prize, and later was named one of the Best Films of 2002 by New York Magazine.

 Moore teaches a graduate seminar in the MFA Photography Video and Related Media program at the School of Visual Arts in New York City.
 Formerly, he was a lecturer on photography in the Visual Arts Program at Princeton University from 2001 to 2010.